-- o Instruction

-- Related services

-- Community experiences

-- o The development of employment and other post-school adult living objectives

-- If appropriate, acquisition of daily living skills and the provision of a functional vocational evaluation

-4. Transition services for students with disabilities may be special education, if provided as specially designed instruction, or a related service, if required to assist a student with a disability to benefit from special education," (Rule 6A-6.03411, Florida Administrative Code (F.A.C.)).
+- Instruction - Related services - o Community experiences - The development of employment and other post-school adult living objectives - If appropriate, acquisition of daily living skills and the provision of a functional vocational evaluation - 4.
+Transition services for students with disabilities may be special education, if provided as specially designed instruction, or a related service, if required to assist a student with a disability to benefit from special education," (Rule 6A-6.03411, Florida Administrative Code (F.A.C.)).